Eugene Stoner: Engineer

-The Stoner system provides a very symmetric design that allows straight line movement of the operating components.
+The Stoner bolt and carrier piston system is ammunition specific, since it does not have an adjustable gas port or valve to adjust the weapon to various propellant and projectile or barrel length specific pressure behavior.
+It provides a very symmetric design that allows straight line movement of the operating components.
 This allows recoil forces to drive straight to the rear.
 Instead of connecting or other mechanical parts driving the system, high pressure gas performs this function, reducing the weight of moving parts and the rifle as a whole.
 The straight-line recoil design, where the recoil spring is located in the stock directly behind the action, and serves the dual function of operating spring and recoil buffer.

-In 1955, Stoner completed initial design work on the revolutionary ArmaLite AR-10, a lightweight (7.25 lbs.) select-fire infantry rifle in 7.62×51mm NATO caliber.
+In 1955, Stoner completed initial design work on the revolutionary ArmaLite AR-10, a lightweight (3.29 kg (7.25 lb)) select-fire infantry rifle in 7.62×51mm NATO caliber.
 Besides featuring the Stoner bolt and carrier piston system, the AR-10 stock was in line with the bore to reduce muzzle rise, especially during automatic fire.
 Because recoil does not significantly shift the point of aim, faster follow-up shots are possible, and user fatigue is reduced.
 The AR-10 was submitted for rifle evaluation trials to the US Army's Aberdeen Proving Ground late in 1956.
 In comparison with competing rifle designs previously submitted for evaluation, the AR-10 was smaller, easier to fire in automatic, and much lighter.
-However it arrived very late in the testing cycle, and the army rejected the AR-10 in favor of the more conventional T44, which became the M14.
+However, it arrived very late in the testing cycle, and the army rejected the AR-10 in favor of the more conventional T44, which became the M14.
 The AR-10's design was later licensed to the Dutch firm of Artillerie Inrichtingen, which produced the AR-10 until 1960 for sale to various military forces.

 At the request of the U.S. military, Stoner's chief assistant, Robert Fremont along with Jim Sullivan designed the Armalite AR-15 from the basic AR-10 model, scaling it down to fire the small-caliber .223 Remington cartridge.
 The AR-15 was later adopted by United States military forces as the M16 rifle.

 After ArmaLite sold the rights to the AR-15 to the Colt Firearms Company, Stoner turned his attention to the AR-16 design.
-This was another advanced 7.62 mm rifle but used a more conventional piston and a number of stamped parts to reduce cost.
-This weapon saw only prototype development but adaptation to .223 resulted in the somewhat successful and often imitated Armalite AR-18.
+This was another advanced 7.62 mm rifle but used a more conventional short-stroke piston and a number of stamped parts to reduce cost.
+This weapon saw only prototype development, but adaptation to .223 Remington resulted in the somewhat successful and often imitated Armalite AR-18.

 Stoner left ArmaLite in 1961 to serve as a consultant for Colt.
 He eventually accepted a position with Cadillac Gage where he designed the Stoner 63 Weapons System.